paritytech/research/docs/Polkadot/protocols/block-production/SASSAFRAS.md

 \texttt{KeyGen}_{RVRF}:\lambda,r\mapsto sk, pk
 $$

-To optimize the process, an aggregate public key $apk$, referred to as a commitment in Jeff's writeup, is introduced for the full set of validators.
+To optimize the process, an aggregate public key $apk$, referred to as a commitment in Jeff's write-up, is introduced for the full set of validators.
 This key is essentially a Merkle root derived from the list of individual public keys.

 $$
 \texttt{Aggregate}_{RVRF}: v, \{pk_v\}_{v\in V}\mapsto apk, ask_v